paveltimofeev/screens.io/tasklist.md

 -- DESIGN UI PAGES
 -- Remove all history records
--- Use Queues for /run, /approve to separate api from vrt and return '/run' response as soon as possible
+-- Use Queues for /run, /approve to separate api from vrt and return '/run' response as soon as possible -- Store Viewports, UserName, WorkTime in history

 - DESIGN UI PAGES FOR MOBILE

-- Store Viewports, UserName, WorkTime in history
 - ClickSelector, HoverSelector does not work
 - Check selectors/selectorExpansion config options to test one/few elements
 - Loading a lot of images throught AuthProxy is hard?
+Need to return signed link to S3 instead
 - Do not use Login as userId, because it uses in path building and could allow user chang directories, use user UID instead
 - Run scenarios with overrode parameters (hostname/resolutions/...)
 - Cookies callback/field, or before run script